eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/page_adoption-view.md

 Details about the endpoint and payload can be found in the [Transfer Data sample in the tractus-x EDC repository](https://github.com/eclipse-tractusx/tractusx-edc/blob/main/docs/samples/Transfer%20Data.md#2-setup-data-offer) or in the [Connector Kit API documentation of the policy definition API](tractusx-edc/docs/kit/development-view/openAPI/management-api/policy-definition-api/edc-policy-definition-api).

 For traceability related assets, we strongly recommend using `ID 3.2 Trace` as the value of the key `value` of the `rightExpression` in the policy.
-The definition and purpose behind "ID 3.2 Trace" is defined in a paper-based contract created by the [Catena-X association](https://catena-x.net/en/about-us/the-association) and signed by the use case participants.
+The definition and purpose behind "ID 3.2 Trace" is defined in a paper-based use case contract created by the [Catena-X association](https://catena-x.net/en/about-us/the-association) and signed by the use case participants.
 This enables the connection between a technical payload and a legally binding contract.
+This can be checked as described in the [Verifiable Credentials section](#verifiable-credentials).

 ### Contract Definitions